-Real Estate: Big-Ticket - London (Firms)
+Real Estate - London (Firms)

 What the team is known for A heavyweight in the London investment, development and real estate financing market, with significant international clients.
 Notable for multidisciplinary approach to complex and high-value transactions.